 Stockholm Junior Water Prize winners

 Over the years, many ideas that started as Stockholm Junior Water Prize projects have proved to be important innovations that changed the lives of both the participants and their communities.
-More than one finalist has testified that the competition sparked their interest in science and influence their career choice.
+Finalists have testified that the competition sparked their interest in science and influence their career choices.

 Be the next Stockholm Junior Water Prize winner